 Membership & meetings Members receive our newsletter 4 times a year, have access to a ‘members only’ area on this website and are invited to our AGM and Members’ Meetings.

 The Officers and Members of the Committee are (2019/20 committee):

 - Tony Jackson: Treasurer

 At the 2015 AGM it was also announced that the Committee had decided to create the new role of President of ALRUG.
-We are delighted to announce that former Chairman – Tony Day – has accepted the post.
-This will enable us to continue to benefit from his knowledge and wise counsel, whilst enabling Tony to have more time to enjoy some of his other interests!
+We are delighted to announce that former Chairman – Tony Day – has accepted the post and continues to sit on the Committee.
+This enables the Group to continue to benefit from his knowledge and wise counsel, whilst enabling Tony to have more time to enjoy some of his other interests!